 7th July 2005.

 Edgware Road station.
 On the morning of Thursday, 7 July 2005, four Islamist extremists separately detonated three bombs in quick succession aboard London Underground trains across the city.
 The bomb, on a westbound Circle Line train heading towards Paddington, exploded in the second carriage close to the second set of double doors.
 It killed six people.

 December 21st 1988.

 Pan Am Flight 103 was a regularly scheduled Pan Am transatlantic flight from Frankfurt to Detroit via London and New York.
 N739PA, the aircraft operating the transatlantic leg of the route, was destroyed by a bomb, killing all 243 passengers and 16 crew.
-The nose of flight 103 crashed in the field off B7068 road looking north at Tundergarth, Lockerbie.
+The aircraft's nose of flight 103 crashed in the field off B7068 road looking north at Tundergarth, Lockerbie.

 April 24th 1916.

 General Post office, O'Connell Street, Dublin.
 The Easter Uprising took place in April 1916 in Dublin and is one of the pivotal events in modern Irish history.
 At the end of the Easter Uprising, 15 men identified as leaders were executed at Kilmainham Jail.
 To some, these men were traitors, to others they became heroes.
 On the morning of Monday 24 April, about 1,200 members of the Irish Volunteers and Irish Citizen Army mustered at several locations in central Dublin.
 The General Post office in O''Connell Street would be the rebels' headquarters for most of the Rising.